 - Provides trail information to trail users through its publications, website, and social media channels.

-- Performs the project management, permitting, financial management, and administrative work that makes the Trail happen.
+- Performs project management, permitting, financial management, and administrative for the Trail.

 - Leads volunteer projects to improve, maintain, and renew the SHT.

-- Organizes Guided Hikes and other events to welcome trail users and the public at-large into our trail community.
+- Organizes events to welcome trail users and the public at-large into our trail community.

 Trail Renewal Program

 In 2018, SHTA launched its Trail Renewal Program, a strategic effort aimed at improving the Trail where it is most needed and planning for future pressures.
 The program emphasizes careful evaluation of trail conditions and focuses on reducing environmental impact and improving user safety.
 The program is committed to creating a resilient and contiguous SHT to withstand ever-increasing use, the ravages of climate change, and changes in landownership.

 Learn more about the principles behind the Trail Renewal Program: